Cambridge

 By bike

-If you want to discover the city at your own pace or see places to visit near Cambridge, the city has several bike hire companies and cycle tour options.
+If you want to discover the city at your own pace or visit places near Cambridge, exploring by bike is a great option.
+There are several bike hire companies and cycle tours.

 By foot